Interested in applying for income protection but not quite sure of the key benefits?

 - Benefits payable may be reduced by other reimbursements or benefits paid elsewhere, such as bed confinement benefits, or nursing care benefits.

 Income protection can be provided through superannuation.
 This can deliver additional benefits, including cost reductions, but can also carry some disadvantages.

 You can significantly reduce the cost of your income protection policy by reducing the benefit periods, or increasing the waiting periods.
 Or, you can get a higher level of cover at increased cost by increasing your benefit period or decreasing your waiting period.
 This flexibility is available with many income protection policies and has a significant impact on your cover.

 The availability of benefit and waiting period options may depend on your personal working arrangements.
-For example, part time workers might be limited to benefit periods of only 2 years.
+For example, part time workers might be limited to benefit periods of only two years.

 Income protection premiums may be tax deductible when held outside of superannuation funds, but are generally not when held inside super funds (unless you are self-employed).
 There can be a range of tax implications with income protection insurance, and it can be worth learning more about these to take full advantage of the cover and cost benefits that are available with income protection insurance.

 Why is it necessary if I'm entitled to workers compensation?